-The Longevity Practice – Berlin operates as a non-hospital, outpatient longevity clinic, focused on prevention and long-term health regulation.
-Care is delivered through scheduled consultations rather than emergency, inpatient, or acute medical services.
+The Longevity Practice Berlin operates as a non-hospital, outpatient longevity clinic focused on prevention and long-term health regulation, led by Dr. Emil Kendziorra.
+Care is delivered through scheduled physician-led consultations rather than emergency, inpatient, or acute medical services.

 All services are delivered within appropriate clinical and regulatory boundaries and are intended to complement existing medical care, not replace personal physicians or specialists.